glowieframework/skeltchgo/README.md

 });
 ```

-And call it in your view file using:
+Then call it in your view file using:

 ```php
 {{$this->sayHello('World')}}